Twins vs. Royals Player Props Betting Odds

-Player prop bet options for Joey Gallo, Vinnie Pasquantino and others are listed when the Minnesota Twins host the Kansas City Royals at Target Field on Saturday at 2:10 PM ET.
+You can find player prop bet odds for Byron Buxton, Vinnie Pasquantino and other players on the Minnesota Twins and Kansas City Royals before their matchup at 2:10 PM ET on Sunday at Target Field.

 Bet on this matchup or its props with DraftKings!